-Examination of the social changes and pressures that encourage greater social deviance such as civil disobedience, delinguency, and extensive rejection of prevalent values and norms of society.
+Examination of the social changes and pressures that encourage greater social deviance such as civil disobedience, delinquency, and extensive rejection of prevalent values and norms of society.
 (TBA)

-Principles of Leadership 3213
+3213 Principles of Leadership

-Explores the psychological perspective of leadership from the viewpoint of the person leading and those being led.
+Explores the psychological perspective of leadership from the view-point of the person leading and those being led.
 Students will review the basic concepts of leadership, personality, visionary leadership, ethics, motivation, team dynamics, interpersonal communication, and conflict resolution.
 Students will examine the psychological implications of crucible experiences regarding a person's leadership style and abilities.
-Dresservisites 0 11000
+Prerequisite: CJ 1003